Raquel Welch: 1967–1979: International stardom

 Welch starred as a freedom fighter leader in 100 Rifles, a 1969 western directed by Tom Gries and filmed in Almería, Spain.
 It also starred Jim Brown, Burt Reynolds, and Fernando Lamas.
 The film provoked publicity and controversy at the time because it included a love scene between Welch and Brown that breached Hollywood's taboo against onscreen interracial intimacy.
 The film is remembered for the spectacular "Shower Scene" in which Welch distracts the soldiers on the train by taking a shower at a water tower along the tracks.
 The director, Gries, tried hard to convince Welch to do the scene naked, but she refused.
 It was one of the many instances Welch resisted going nude on-screen and pushed back for years against producers who wanted her to act or pose nude.
-In 1969, Welch also starred in the thriller Flareup and had a supporting role in the dark comedy The Magic Christian.
+In 1969, Welch also starred in the thriller Flareup and had a cameo role in the dark comedy The Magic Christian.

 Welch's most controversial role came in Myra Breckinridge (1970).
 She took the role of the film's transsexual heroine in an attempt to be taken seriously as an actress.
 The production was characterized by animosity between Welch and Mae West, who walked out of the film for three days.
 The film was based on Gore Vidal's controversial bestseller about a man who becomes a woman through surgery.
 The film's producer Robert Fryer stated: "If a man were going to become a woman, he would want to become the most beautiful woman in the world.
 He would become Raquel Welch".

 Her looks and fame led Playboy to dub her the "Most Desired Woman" of the 1970s.
 Welch presented at the Academy Awards ceremony several times during the 1970s due to her popularity.
 She accepted the Best Supporting Actress Oscar on behalf of fellow actress Goldie Hawn when Hawn could not be there to accept it.

-On April 26, 1970, CBS released her television special Raquel!.
+On April 26, 1970, CBS released her television special Raquel!
 On the day of the premiere, the show received a 51 percent share on the National ARB Ratings and an overnight New York Nielsen rating of 58 percent share.
-Also that year Welch starred in The Beloved, which she co-produced and filmed in Cyprus.
+Also that year Welch starred in The Beloved with co-star Richard Johnson, which she co-produced and filmed in Cyprus.

 In 1971, Welch had the title role in Hannie Caulder, a Western produced by Tigon and Curtwel, which was shot in Spain.
 Welch was one of the few actresses, and one of the earliest, who had a lead role in a Western film.
 Hannie Caulder was a significant influence on later revenge films, with director Quentin Tarantino citing it as an inspiration for his 2003 film, Kill Bill: Volume 1.
-In her second release of 1971, Welch co-starred with Richard Johnson in The Beloved, a romantic drama shot in Cyprus.